-- Collects, analyzes, and disseminates incident information received from a variety of sources including Incident Commands, Area Commands, other Emergency Operation Centers, news media, other jurisdictions, agencies, and organizations and the private sector. - Compiles a comprehensive common operating picture of the Major Emergency, Disaster or Catastrophic Incident. - This information is disseminated throughout the MACC organizational structure as necessary. - This information is shared with the Joint Information Center, Area Commands, Incident Commands, Fusion Center and other stakeholders.
+- Collects, analyzes, and disseminates incident information received from a variety of sources including Incident Commands, Area Commands, other Emergency Operation Centers, news media, other jurisdictions, agencies, and organizations and the private sector. - Compiles a comprehensive common operating picture of the Major Emergency, Disaster or Catastrophic Incident. - Information is disseminated throughout the MACC organizational structure as necessary. - Information is shared with the Joint Information Center, Area Commands, Incident Commands, Oklahoma Counter Terrorism Intelligence Center (OCTIC) and other stakeholders.

-Oklahoma Information Fusion Center (OIFC)
+Real Time Information Center (RTIC)